 3. Persons must wear shoes and, as appropriate, clothing that conforms to the generally accepted standards of the community.
 Clothing must be zippered, buttoned, or fastened, and avoid indecent exposure.

 4. Use of Tobacco and E-Vapor devices in the library and its facilities is prohibited.
 Tobacco and E-Vapor device use will be permitted only in outdoor areas designated by the administration.
 Smoking will not be permitted where it poses a fire hazard.

 5. Food and drinks are permitted only as part of library-sponsored programs or library-approved events in meeting rooms.

 6. Bicycles, roller-skates and skateboards are not permitted in the library interior, public areas, or entryways.
 Bike racks are provided at some library locations for public use.
 Accommodations may be made with the circulation desk to hold roller-skates or skateboards until the patron is leaving.
-Wagons and strollers may not be left obstructing a corridor, hallway, aisle, entry or exit.
+Personal property may not be left obstructing a corridor, hallway, aisle, entry or exit.

 7. Solicitation in any form is not permitted in the library except in conjunction of a library-sponsored program.

 8. Animals except those used to aid persons with disabilities are not permitted in the library, except as part of a library-sponsored program.
 Animals may not be left unattended on library property.

 9. No weapons of any type are allowed in the library.

 10. The violation of federal or state laws or local ordinances will not be permitted on library property.
 Theft, vandalism and mutilation of library property are criminal offenses and may be prosecuted.
 The library reserves the right to inspect all bags, briefcases, backpacks and other such items when the staff has reason to believe this rule has been violated.
 The library is not responsible for personal belongings left unattended.